Mayor supports removing controversial Lincoln statue from Boston plaza

-BOSTON (WHDH) - A Boston man is pushing to take down an “uncomfortable” statue of Abraham Lincoln standing over a slave, and has the support of Mayor Marty Walsh.
+BOSTON (WHDH) - A Boston man is pushing to take down an “uncomfortable” statue of Abraham Lincoln standing over a slave, and has the support of Mayor Martin J. Walsh.

-The statue stands in Park square, a block away from the Public Garden, and shows Lincoln standing over a kneeling slave.
-The state was meant to honor emancipation, but Tory Bullock said the postures have bothered him since he first saw it as a child.
+The statue stands in Park Square, a block away from the Public Garden, and shows Lincoln standing over a kneeling slave.
+The statue was meant to honor emancipation, but Tory Bullock said it has bothered him since he first saw it as a child.

 “It’s supposed to portray freedom and standing up, rising up.
 When I see it, I see submission, weakness, know your place,” Bullock said.
 “It is an amazing piece of artwork, and it also is very, very uncomfortable for a lot of black Bostonians.”